chemming/jef-docs/README.md

 # jef-docs
-Jupyter Experiment Framework documentation
+JEF (Jupyter Experiment Framework) and JEM (Jupyter Execution Manager) documentation

 ## Introduction

-This set of Jupyter Notebooks explains installation of jef, its usage for running experiments, and the managing of experiments.
+This set of Jupyter Notebooks explains installation of JEF, its usage for running experiments, and the managing of experiments.

 **Installation and general considerations**